LGBT+ Labour: History

 LGBT+ Labour is the successor to the Gay Labour Group.
 Sometimes referred to as the Gay Labour Caucus, it was set up in 1975 and one of the group's first banners is currently displayed at the People's History Museum in Manchester.
 In 1978, the name was changed, first to the Labour Campaign for Gay Rights, and later to the Labour Campaign for Lesbian and Gay Rights.

 In 2002, the Campaign became a socialist society and thus affiliated to the Labour Party.
 As a socialist society, the organisation has the right to submit motions and send a delegate to the Labour Party Conference, participate in Party structures including electing three members of the National Policy Forum and a representative to the National Executive Committee (NEC).
 Since 2012, LGBT Labour has been entitled to directly elect a representative to the National Policy Forum in its own right.
 Members who are not full members of the Labour Party are able to vote in some party elections alongside other socialist societies members by registering as an affiliated supporter.

 In 2006, the society also published Peter Purton's book Sodom, Gomorrah and the New Jerusalem: Labour and Lesbian and Gay Rights from Edward Carpenter to today which documented the lobbying, campaigning and alliance building which led to the legal reforms of 1997.

-In July 2024, a fresh grassroots movement known as Pride in Labour was founded as an alternative, and criticised LGBT+ Labour for being "chronically silent" following the announcement from Health Secretary Wes Streeting who said the Labour Party (UK) would maintain the ban on puberty blockers being prescribed to children.
+In July 2024, a fresh grassroots movement known as Pride in Labour was founded as an alternative, and criticised LGBT+ Labour for being "chronically silent" following the announcement from Health Secretary Wes Streeting who said the Labour Party would maintain the ban on puberty blockers being prescribed to children.